Spray paint is easy to apply, dries in time, and offers a good finish quality. But, how many coats of spray paint do you need?

 Don’t Apply Less Than 2 Coats

-The minimum amount for spray paint is 2 coats.
-That’s because spray paint coating is thin, and you need at least 2 coats for proper coverage and durability.
-Most of the time, 4 coats are enough.
+The minimum number of spray paint coats is two (2).
+Spray paint coating is thin and needs at least 2 coats for proper coverage and durability.
+One (1) coat isn’t enough to cover the surface and protect it.
+In most cases, four (4) coats are enough.

 You must wait 2 hours after the third coat of spray paint.
 That’s because the more coats of apply, the longer it takes it to dry.